 Nortec Genesis

-These separately developing influences would flirt over the next two decades, from the occasional latin-flavored, electronic-assisted disco track to the more experimental synth pop of the 1980s.
-However, it was not until the the 1990s that the explosion of electronic music truly began to offer a way to merge the traditional sounds with the power of modern music.
+These separately developing influences would flirt over the next two decades, from the occasional Latin-flavored, electronic-assisted disco track to the more experimental synth pop of the 1980s.
+However, it was not until the 1990s that the explosion of electronic music truly began to offer a way to merge the traditional sounds with the power of modern music.

 When house, trance, techno and electro (et al) began to dominate the world and artists truly began to use computers to compose, the cumulative effect was to revolutionize the way that music was created.
 The unintentional result was an increase in authentic expression — electronica had the power to accept and transform while preserving even the most idiosyncratic and traditional forms of music.